 Are lip and tongue tie genetic?

-There may be some genetic predisposition for some patients to develop lip and tongue tie, however it is not fully understood.
+There may be some genetic predisposition for some patients to develop lip and tongue tie.
+However, we do not fully understand it.
 We have seen several family members with these conditions but we have also seen patients with zero family history have it as well.

 Only in very mild cases is there a chance for the condition to resolve on its own.
 As the child grows, their oral structures may develop further and the tie becomes less of a problem.
 In most cases, especially in babies that are struggling to thrive, it is very important that they seek treatment.
-Even if the tongue or lip tie seems to be mild, it is always best to be evaluated.
-This could prevent possible problems in the future and many long term effects on their health.
+Even if the tongue or lip tie seems mild, it is always best to seek an evaluation from a dentist.
+This could prevent possible problems in the future and many long-term effects on their health.

 Are there any long-term effects of untreated tongue tie?